We take a look at the top 10 mega yachts currently sailing the seas…

 Set sail with us aboard any one of our luxury yachts and you could be living the high life aboard sailing vessels that can stretch from 25 metres in length to over 100 metres – challenging enough for even the most experienced captains, but still a long way off being among the biggest yachts in the world.

 A ‘mega yacht’ is a term used to describe a privately owned yacht which is over 24 metres in length, and operates with a professional on-board crew.
-Let’s take a look at the top 10 mega yachts currently sailing the seas…
+Here are the top 10.

 1. Azzam – 180.61 metres